 - If you consider the game canon enough to the films, try to watch the ending of Return Of The King without being overwhelmed by the warm feeling in your heart.
 Not only is Middle-earth saved, Talion's sacrifices were finally repaid to him.
 Seeing the Nazgúl finally die manages to become a Heartwarming Moment.

 - Ratbag named his bodyguard after Talion, and is pretty happy to see him again.
 So despite being an Orc and Butt-Monkey, he still cared about the Ranger.
+He even refers to Talion as a friend.

 - When Ratbag runs off to rescue his friend, "Let's go find Ranger!", watch Talion.
 He actually smiles at his loyalty to his friend, showing he's beginning to sincerely like the little glob.